adsweet/Phylogenetics_Lab/Lab3/README.md

 ### _Files, directories, and paths_

-Like in a GUI interface, you use the command line to access files from folders, subfolders, etc. Folders are often referred to as “directories.”
+As in a GUI interface, you use the command line to access files from folders, subfolders, etc. Folders are often referred to as “directories.”
 However, in the shell window, you can only be in one location (directory) at a time.
 Your current location is referred to as a “working directory.”
 To move around or access files in other directories, you need to specify the path of that file or directory, which is basically a list of directories and subdirectories separated by slashes (/).
 For example, File X might be located in directory ```A/A.1/A.1.1```.

 **Note: Never label your directories or files with spaces in the names.
 This can make it difficult to type the path in your command line.
 Instead, label files and directories with underscores (_) or dots (.) to separate words, etc.**

-You will often see/hear paths referred to in directions like “up” or “down” (e.g., move up one directory).
-This is because using directions is a good way to visualize the path structure:
+You will often see paths referred to in directions “up” or “down” (e.g., move up one directory).
+This is because using these directions is a good way to visualize the path structure:

 <img src="https://github.com/adsweet/Phylogenetics_Lab/blob/main/Images/directory.png" width=50% height=50%>